 Store all your olive oil in a cool dark cupboard otherwise it tends to turn rancid or ‘go off’.
 Ideally buy a brand that comes in a dark bottle which protects it from damage by light.

 Unlike wine, extra virgin olive oil does not mature with age, so the fresher the better if you want to enjoy its wonderful robust flavour.

-In 2008, the Australian Olive Association published a Code of Practice in 2008, which guarantees the authenticity and quality of certified Australian extra virgin olive oils.
-It’s called Australian Standard AS 5264-2011.
+In 2008, the Australian Olive Association published a Code of Practice, which guarantees the authenticity and quality of certified Australian extra virgin olive oils.
+Technically it’s called Australian Standard AS 5264-2011.

-You’ll spot the small triangular certification symbol on bottles of extra virgin olive oil.
+You’ll spot a small triangular certification symbol on bottles of extra virgin olive oil.

-This symbol is the guarantee you’re getting the best quality Australia produces and that the oil has been lab tested, taste tested and is 100 per cent Australian.
+This symbol is the guarantee you’re getting the best quality and that the oil has been lab tested, taste tested and is 100 per cent Australian.